 New South Wales and Victoria are the only states with free camping spots in their National Parks.
-Usually for everywhere else, you have to buy a park permit (still cheap) and pay a small camping fee.
+Usually, everywhere else, you have to buy a parking permit (still cheap) and pay a small camping fee.
 Even if you do find a park that you have to buy a permit for, they’re usually affordable – in the $5-6 range per person.

 There are beaches that, as long as your vehicle is capable of reaching them, you can stay on and relax for an evening or two.